 - Body — How they are physically reacting

 The greater the awareness, the easier it will be for them to explore ways to calm and soothe themselves.

 2. Encourage active reflection

 Taking the mind-body connection one step further, encourage your child to actively process the patterns they observe in how they react to stress and anxiety through reflection.
-When done actively, reflection is more than just thinking about thoughts that cross one’s mind and comes in many forms; keeping a scrapbook or journal, scheduled uninterrupted time to chat.
+When done actively, reflection is more than just thinking about thoughts that cross one’s mind and comes in many forms.

 3. The power of language